apache/spark/docs/running-on-kubernetes.md

 by their appropriate remote URIs.
 Also, application dependencies can be pre-mounted into custom-built Docker images.
 Those dependencies can be added to the classpath by referencing them with `local://` URIs and/or setting the `SPARK_EXTRA_CLASSPATH` environment variable in your Dockerfiles.
 The `local://` scheme is also required when referring to dependencies in custom-built Docker images in `spark-submit`.
-Note that using application dependencies local to the submission client is currently not yet supported.
+Note that using application dependencies from the submission client's local file system is currently not yet supported.

 ### Using Remote Dependencies